zammitjames/NLPS/README.md

 NLPS - Natural Language Processing Summerizer
 =============

-NLPS is an automatic summarization algorithm making use of natural language processing units that allow for detection of construncts within the english language.
+NLPS is an automatic summarization tool making use of natural language processing algorithms that analyze, understand, and generate languages that humans use naturally.
+The aim of the project is to give an accurate short-summary of the inputted document/text.

 ### Installation